Alibaba

 Change the color of the building facade from grey to warm terracotta.
 Keep all architectural details, windows, and surrounding elements unchanged.

-At 4 credits per image, Qwen is the cheapest editor on Martini.
-GPT Image 1 costs 10, FLUX Kontext Pro costs 6.
+Qwen is the lightest editor on Martini, with FLUX Kontext Pro and GPT Image 1 sitting at progressively heavier tiers.
 Use Qwen for simple, high-volume edits.

 One edit per prompt produces the most reliable results.
 For multi-step edits, chain multiple Qwen nodes rather than combining everything into one prompt.